 We took holidays to Thailand, Dubai and the West Coast of America, but this wasn’t enough for us.
-We still had to go home, and back to work and 9 to 5 lives.
+We still had to go home, and back to working in our 9 to 5 lives.

-I love all genres of music and I am a professional drummer.
+I love all genres of music and I’m a professional drummer.
 I have my own Instagram account @roundtheworlddrummer to showcase my work.

 The Corporate Life

 Somehow, we both ended up working for the same global IT consultancy firm, together, in the same office, on the same team doing the same work.
 We spent 7 years working as IT Analysts and though our jobs took us to Mumbai, London and Glasgow, we soon realized we were never going to live the life we dreamed of by working in an office.

 After months of research, overtime and saving, we asked for a Leave of Absence, and after a few months of consideration and finalizing the details, it was approved.
 We set off in February 2015 and visited 26 countries in 14 months.

 A New Life

 We started our first round the world adventure in Reykjavik, Iceland, where Katie had her first ever experience of staying in a hostel.
 Reykjavik is very important to us as it gave us the freedom we had desperately searched for, it felt good booking a one way flight here.
 We visited Greenland from Iceland, which set the standards high for our full round the world trip.
 We experienced new cultures, isolation and most importantly, newer versions of ourselves.